-The Good Grief Trust exists to help all those suffering grief in the UK.
-We aim to find the bereaved, acknowledge their grief and provide reassurance, a virtual hand of friendship and ongoing support
+The Good Grief Trust exists to help all those affected by grief in the UK.
+Our vision is to help those bereaved from day one, acknowledge their grief and provide reassurance, a virtual hand of friendship and ongoing support.

-- With over half a million deaths in the uk every year, at some time in our lives ALL of us will be affected by grief and none of us know how we will react to the death of someone close until it happens.
+- With approx 650,000 deaths in the UK every year, at some time in our lives ALL of us will be affected by grief and none of us know how we will react to the death of someone close until it happens.

 - We aim to encourage talking about grief in a more honest, straightforward way, help to make the pain a little more bearable for those at the early stages and offer inspiration and hope to the bereaved further along their own grief ‘journey’.